 Superset

-A superset is defined as a set of another smaller set if almost all elements of that smaller set are elements of the set.
+In mathematics, a superset is a set that contains all the elements of another set, which is called the subset.
 We know that if B lies inside A, then it means that A contains B. In other words, if B is a subset of A, then A is the superset of B.

-Let us learn more about superset along with the difference between supersets and subsets.
+More precisely, if set B is a subset of set A, then A is a superset of B. Let us learn more about supersets along with the difference between supersets and subsets.

 1. | What is a Superset? |